 Country-Based Pooled Funds (CBPF) allow donors to pool their contributions into single, unearmarked funds to support local humanitarian efforts.
 This enables humanitarian partners in crisis-affected countries to deliver timely, coordinated and principled assistance.

 CBPF are established when a new emergency occurs or when an existing crisis deteriorates.
 They are managed by OCHA under the leadership of the Humanitarian Coordinator and in close consultation with the humanitarian community.
 The funds support the highest-priority projects of the best-placed responders (including international and national NGOs and UN agencies) through an inclusive and transparent process that supports priorities set out in Humanitarian Response Plans (HRPs).
 This ensures that funding is available and prioritized locally by those closest to people in need.

-Contributions from donors are collected into single, unearmarked funds to support local humanitarianefforts.
+Contributions from donors are collected into single, unearmarked funds to support local humanitarian efforts.
 The 17 CBPFs that were active in 2018 received US$957 million and allocated more than $792 million to 661 partners in 17 countries to support 1,365 critical humanitarian projects.
 These projects targeted millions of people with healthcare, food aid, clean water, shelter and other life-saving assistance.
 As of February 2019, with the launch of the Ukraine Humanitarian Fund, OCHA manages 18 CBPFs.